-The two lamps on the left indicate if the currently selected entry is a result of automatic alignment , or if the source text segment in the translation editor was edited and re-sent to the translation memory .
-For instance, there is a typo in the source segment, you can right-click the segment entry, and choose Edit source.
-Correct the source of the entry, then click Ctrl+Enter to save your changes.
+The two lamps on the left indicate if the currently selected entry is a result of automatic alignment , or if the source text in the translation memory entry segment was originally edited before sending the translation to the translation memory .
+For instance, there is a typo in the source in the TM, you can right-click the TM entry in the Translations results pane, and choose View/Edit.
+Correct the source of the TM entry, then click Commit.
 This is the case, when you see the as indicator when you go back to this segment in the translation grid.

 There are six other icons that appear when the selected translation memory match has a rate of 95-101%.
-These icons, when lit up, indicate minor differences between the current source segment and the TM entry's source text (e.g. segment previously formatted bold, now formatted italic):
+These icons, when lit up, indicate minor differences between the current source cell and the source text in the translation memory entry (e.g. source segment previously bold formatted, now italic formatted):

 If a lamp is lit up in color, then you need to fix that sort of difference manually.
 If it is lit up slightly, in gray, that tells you that memoQ detected that there is a difference, but also fixed it for you.
 For example, memoQ can apply bold formatting to the entire target segment or replace the numbers to match those in the source text, and so on.

-For terms, you will see the same information except for the Aligned label and the entry's match rate.
+For terms, you will see the same information except for the Aligned label and the match rate of the entry.

-At the top of the Translation results pane, the closed eye icon indicates some hidden suggestions from translation memories, LiveDocs corpora, and term bases.
+At the top of the Translation results pane, the closed eye icon indicates that some suggestions from the translation memories, the LiveDocs corpora, and the term bases are hidden.
 Normally, memoQ works like this.

-To check (and choose) which suggestions are hidden, see the article about the Translation results settings window.
+To check (and choose) which suggestions are hidden, see Help about the Hit list filter settings window.

 When you have a long source segment, and there is no match from the translation memories, memoQ can look for smaller parts of this segment in the translation memories and term bases assigned to the project.
 If there are shorter segments stored in the translation memories or the term bases (along with their translations), memoQ can attempt to look for smaller parts (fragments) of your long source segment, and insert their translations into the target segment.
 This is done automatically: when you move to a segment, and memoQ searches the translation memories and term bases, the “patchwork” matches, or fragment matches, if there are any, will automatically appear on the hit list.